AUSTIN2526/AUSTIN2526/README.md

   - Email: austin70915@gmail.com
   - Discord: [austin70915#3980](https://discordapp.com/users/austin#3980)
 ---
+# About Me
+I am an individual focused on the field of electrical and computer engineering.
+I enjoy sharing and exchanging technical articles online.
+Through this means, I can learn and grow together with experts from different fields.
+If you have any interest in my projects, feel free to discuss them with me.

 ## My Competition Achievements:
 ✦ 『**2023 AI CUP 教育部全國大專校院人工智慧競賽**』: 『**Silver Medal Award**』 out of 443 people.
 ✦ 『**2023 iThome 鐵人賽**』: 『**Honorable Mention**』 in the AI & Data Category.